 About

 Gingerich holds a BFA from Ringling College of Art & Design and an MFA from the School of the Art Institute of Chicago.
 Her work has been featured in WTTW Chicago Tonight, Newcity Chicago and Bad At Sports, among others.
 She is the recipient of an Individual Artist Support Project Grant from the Illinois Arts Council, a Faculty Enrichment Grant from the School of the Art Institute of Chicago and a Community Arts Assistance Program Grant from the City of Chicago.
-Gingerich’s work has been exhibited nationally, and recent exhibitions include: Site: Brooklyn Gallery, NY; Terrain Exhibitions, Oak Park, IL; THE SUB-MISSION, The Mission Projects, Chicago, IL; and the Koehnline Museum of Art, Des Plaines, IL.
+Gingerich’s work has been exhibited nationally, and recent exhibitions include: Wormfarm Institute, Sauk City, WI, The Mill at Vicksburg, Vicksburg, MI, The Residency Project, Pasadena, CA; Site: Brooklyn Gallery, NY; and Terrain Exhibitions, Chicago.

-Gingerich is an Assistant Professor, Adj., at the School of the Art Institute of Chicago and teaches in the departments of Contemporary Practices and Arts Administration & Policy.
+Gingerich is an Associate Professor, Adj., at the School of the Art Institute of Chicago and teaches in the departments of Contemporary Practices and Arts Administration & Policy.

 Image credit: Sarah Hicks